This post contains affiliate links. I may receive a commission if you click a link and purchase a product I recommend.

 - Season tuna all over with salt and pepper.
 Place sesame seeds on a plate and mix to combine.
 Press filets into the seeds until completely covered.
 If it’s easier, you can also sprinkle filets all over with sesame seeds.
 I like to liberally cover.

 - Heat oil in a cast-iron skillet or pan over medium-high heat.
-Let pan become hot before proceeding.
+Let the pan become hot before proceeding.
 Place filets face down and sear for 90 seconds.
 Flip and sear for an additional 90 seconds.
+For tuna that is pink in the center and more cooked through, sear for 2-3 minutes per side.
 Remove from the heat and set on a cutting board to rest for 3 minutes before slicing.

 - Slice filets against the natural grain and serve over rice drizzled with soy sauce and aioli.
 Garnish with jalapeno slices and lime wedges.